hellotheremike/lucene-parser/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+## Feedback

+Feel free to drop me a line or a shoutout on twitter, it would be cool to know if you find it useful and use it in any of your projects.
+And feel free to write me an issues if there is some functionality you miss.

 ## Release History

 * 0.1.0 Initial release